 Interest income, net primarily consists of interest earned on our cash, cash equivalents, marketable securities and restricted cash.
-For the three months ended March 31, 2022, compared to the same period in 2021, the increase in interest income, net, reflects a higher average comparable cash, cash equivalent, marketable security, and restricted cash balance and higher returns earned as we began investing in available-for-sale marketable securities in the fourth quarter of 2021.
+For the three and nine months ended September 30, 2023, compared to the same periods in 2022, the increases in interest income, net, were primarily due to higher average comparable cash, cash equivalent and marketable security balances and higher returns earned on our marketable securities.